List of submarine and submersible incidents since 2000: INS Sindhurakshak explosion and sinking

 On 14 August 2013, the Indian Navy's INS Sindhurakshak Kilo-class Type 877EKM submarine sank after explosions caused by a fire took place on board when the submarine was berthed at Mumbai.
 The fire, followed by a series of ordnance blasts on the armed submarine, occurred shortly after midnight.
 The fire was put out within two hours.
 Due to damage from the explosions, the submarine sank at its berth with only a portion visible above the water surface.
 Sailors on board reportedly jumped off to safety.
 The vessel was salvaged later and 18 dead bodies were recovered.

 Due to the explosion, the front section of the submarine was twisted, bent and crumpled, and water had entered the forward compartment.
 Another submarine, INS Sindhuratna, also sustained minor damage when the fire on Sindhurakshak caused its torpedoes to explode.
 An enquiry into the incident found the cause of the incident to be violation of Standard Operating Procedures during torpedo loading.
 This resulted in the explosion of two torpedoes during the incident while the remaining 14 torpedoes disintegrated.

 The navy was hopeful of using Sindhurakshak after it was salvaged, but on Navy Day 2015, Vice Admiral Cheema confirmed the Sindhurakshak would be disposed of.
 After a period of use for the training of marine commandos, the submarine was sunk in 3000 metres of water in the Arabian Sea during June 2017.

 Russian K-150 Tomsk fire

-On 16 September 2013, fifteen seamen were hospitalized after a fire on the Oscar-class submarine.
+On 16 September 2013, fifteen seamen were hospitalised after a fire on the Oscar-class submarine.
 The fire started during welding activity, as the sub was being repaired at the Zvezda shipyard near Vladivostok on the Sea of Japan.
 The fire was put out after five hours.

 A federal Investigative Committee said the fire had "caused damage to the health of 15 servicemen" and they remained in hospital.
 It gave no details about their condition.

 USS Jacksonville collision

-On 10 January 2013, USS Jacksonville struck an unidentified vessel in the Persian Gulf and bent one of its periscopes.
+On 10 January 2013, USS Jacksonville struck a suspected fishing trawler in the Persian Gulf and bent one of its periscopes.
 The ship's commanding and executive officers were relieved for cause following the incident.

-The ship was later identified as a fishing trawler.